jwieringa/chemistrykit/README.md

 ## Looking for help?

-If it is a bug [please open an issue on Github](https://github.com/arrgyle/chemistrykit/issues).
-If you need help using the gem please ask the question on [Stack Overflow](http://stackoverflow.com).
-Be sure to tag the question with `ChemistryKit` so we can find it.
+If your have a question or find a bug, [please open an issue on Github](https://github.com/arrgyle/chemistrykit/issues).

 ## Installation